 Tipps zur richtigen Kleidung

 Both fleece and wool will serve well as a mid-layer and we suggest you select the thickness based on the outside temperature.
 However, we see a slight advantage in technical fleeces due to low weight, high flexibility, and great breathability.
 Start out a little colder than you may feel comfortable – a jacket that’s too warm will make you sweat (and get wet) early on.
-We recommend knitted fabrics as they trap as much air as possible.
-Products with good warmth-to-weight-ratio will transport moisture better.
+As ski touring can offer a great variety in both temperature and intensity, you can add several thin mid-layers to perfect your customization options.

 Outer layer –protects you from the weather and ventilate out moisture and heat from your body.

-With the purpose of protecting you from the weather, the outer layer should be a wind and water proof shell product with high breathability and functional ventilation options to transport heat and moisture.
+With the purpose of protecting you from the weather, the outer layer should be a wind and waterproof shell product with high breathability and functional ventilation options to transport heat and moisture.
 Both Gore-Tex and dri products will offer these properties and your choice should be based on technical needs, fit and area(s) of use.
-These outer layers seldom provide any insulation themselves but being water and wind proof, they make sure the mid lay-layer will give enough warmth.
+These outer layers seldom provide any insulation themselves but being water and windproof, they make sure the mid-layer will give enough warmth.
 As you are heading towards aerobic climbs and (hopefully) awesome descends, you would need fully protective yet very flexible and lightweight products.

-Insulation layer (outside or inside outer layer) – keeps you warm and protects you from the cold – perfect for the peak or a lunch break.
+Insulation layer (outsider or under the outer layer) – keeps you warm and protects you from the cold – perfect for the peak or a lunch break.